MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-prerequisites-tutorial-single-subnet.md

 * **Network: Private IP addresses in production**

    For the virtual machines, this tutorial uses public IP addresses.
-A public IP address enables remote connection directly to the virtual machine over the internet and makes configuration steps easier.
+A public IP address enables remote connection directly to a virtual machine over the internet and makes configuration steps easier.
 In production environments, we recommend only private IP addresses to reduce the vulnerability footprint of the SQL Server instance's VM resource.

 * **Network: Number of NICs per server**

-   Use a single NIC per server (cluster node) and a single subnet.
+   Use a single network interface card (NIC) per server (cluster node) and a single subnet.
 Azure networking has physical redundancy, which makes additional NICs and subnets unnecessary on an Azure VM guest cluster.

    The cluster validation report will warn you that the nodes are reachable only on a single network.
 You can ignore this warning on Azure VM guest failover clusters.

 ### Create and configure the VMs